iamjesco/bootstrap-test-template/README.md

 # My Personal Website

 Welcome to my personal website!
 This repository contains the source code and assets for my website, where I showcase my work, share my thoughts, and provide information about myself.
 Feel free to explore and use this template for your own personal website.
+This page will mostly be used for Python/Selenium testing purposes.

 ## Table of Contents